The 8 Most Common BMW N54 135i, 335i, 535i Engine Problems

 ALL direct injection engines suffer from carbon buildup, not just BMW’s, and not just N54’s.
 Audi’s and VW’s also have the same issues we are going to describe here.

 - Misfires, likely without any engine codes

 - Hard starts

 How to Reduce N54 Carbon Build-up

 - Use an oil catch can

 - Only use the highest possible octane (93+ preferably)

-- Change your oil every 7,500 miles at a minimum
+- Change your oil and oil filter every 7,500 miles at a minimum

 - Switch off using different brands of gas